3 days in Valencia may not sound like a lot of time to explore this interesting Spanish City.

 Turia Park

-This large park in the centre of the city is a beautiful spot.
+This large park in the city centre is a beautiful spot.
 It stretches for 7 kilometres from the biopic to the City of Arts and Sciences.

 The Turia River used to flow through this part of the city, but it was diverted, and replaced with the park.
 A good decision if you ask me!